Nimbin

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows median income in Nimbin is $30,081 and average income is $38,375.
-This contrasts with Rest of NSW where median income is $52,390 and average income is $65,215.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated current incomes in Nimbin are approximately $32,746 (median) and $41,775 (average).
-Census data reveals household, family, and personal incomes in Nimbin all fall between the 0th and 2nd percentiles nationally.
-Income brackets indicate that 36.5% of residents (682 people) earn between $400 - $799 weekly, unlike regional trends where 29.9% fall within the $1,500 - $2,999 range.
-The concentration of 50.2% in sub-$800 brackets highlights economic challenges faced by a significant portion of Nimbin's community.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Nimbin is lower than average nationally.
+The median income was $30,081 and the average was $38,375.
+This contrasts with Regional NSW where the median income was $52,390 and the average was $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Nimbin would be approximately $32,746 (median) and $41,775 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes in Nimbin all fall between the 0th and 2nd percentiles nationally.
+The income brackets indicate that the $400 - $799 bracket dominates with 36.5% of residents (682 people), unlike regional trends where 29.9% fall within the $1,500 - $2,999 range.
+The concentration of 50.2% in sub-$800 weekly brackets highlights economic challenges facing a significant portion of the community.
 Housing affordability pressures are severe with only 83.9% of income remaining after housing costs, ranking at the 2nd percentile nationally.

 Frequently Asked Questions - Income